rutgerstorm/Programmeerproject/DESIGN.md

 > [Emission by Sector](https://ourworldindata.org/co2-and-other-greenhouse-gas-emissions#emissions-by-sector)
 > [Parties of the Paris Agreement](http://paris-agreement-entry-into-force.openclimatedata.net/)

 The data is stored as csv and has to be parsed and then converted to a json file.
 The data can be filtered on base of country name and year.
 In the 'Parties of the Paris Agreement' dataset, every country who signed the Paris agreement has the concept "Ratification", "Approval" or "Acceptance" in its row.
-For the worldmap a dictionary will be used with the Countryname as key,
+For the worldmap a dictionary will be used with every 'Year' as key.
+The value of this key is another key, the 'Country'.
+The 'Country' key has two values, the total CO2 emission and a yes or no, depending on if this specific country signed the Paris Agreement.

+For the barchart another dictionary is created